chloe-1111/PCOScompanion/README.md

 The application has also been deployed using Microsoft Azure.
 You can access the deployed version of the app here:

+(While the deployment was successful and users could log in and view data, editing data resulted in an error: SQLSTATE[HY000]: General error: 8 attempt to write a readonly database.
+This indicated a permissions issue with the SQLite database)

 [PCOS Companion on Azure](https://pcoscompanionapp.azurewebsites.net/)